How to make tempeh

 Making tempeh is very easy.
 Here we explain how to make tempeh from 100% soy.
 This is the traditional tempeh as it is consumed in the country of origin: Indonesia.
+But soy tempeh is also the most popular tempeh in other countries.
 To make 1kg tempeh you need the following ingredients:

 - 600 g whole dry soybeans

 - 1 teaspoon (about 3 to 5 grams) tempeh starter

 Step 1: Cracking the soybeans